2025 French Open – Men's singles qualifying

-The 2025 French Open – Men's singles qualifying is a series of tennis matches that will take place from 19 to 23 May 2025 to determine the sixteen qualifiers into the main draw of the men's singles tournament.
+The 2025 French Open – Men's singles qualifying are series of tennis matches that took place from 19 to 23 May 2025 that determined the sixteen qualifiers into the main draw of the men's singles tournament.

 Benjamin Hassan became the first Lebanese player to qualify for the French Open in the Open Era.

 This was the first time 2014 US Open champion Marin Čilić contested the qualifying competition of a major since the 2007 US Open.
 He lost in the qualifying competition round to Lloyd Harris, but entered the main draw as a lucky loser.

 Only 16 out of the 128 qualifiers who compete in this knock-out tournament, secure a main draw place.

 Seeds

 All seeds are per ATP rankings as of 5 May 2025.